 The Law Society of Singapore

-When do I apply for mediation?
+When do I apply for mediation for civil cases?

 Mediation is provided by the State Courts Centre for Dispute Resolution for cases that have been filed in the State Courts.